rarutyun/iso_cpp_papers/parallel_algorithms/P3732/numeric_ranges_algorithms.md

 For example, if the binary operator is integer addition modulo 7, every multiple of 7 is an identity.

+The initial value of a reduction or scan is not necessarily the same as an identity value of the reduction's or scan's binary operator.
 The identity value can serve as an initial value, but not vice versa.
 The following example illustrates.